Jones AT&T Stadium: Playing surface

-When the stadium opened in 1947, the playing field featured a grass playing surface until it was replaced with AstroTurf in 1970.
-In 2006, FieldTurf replaced the AstroTurf playing field.

 Seating

-After numerous renovations and expansions, Jones AT&T Stadium currently seats 60,454.
+After numerous renovations and expansions, Jones AT&T Stadium currently seats 60,229.
 The capacity makes the stadium the 44th largest college football stadium in the United States.
 Officially, Jones AT&T Stadium has the third-highest seating capacity of any college-specific venue in Texas behind Darrell K Royal-Texas Memorial Stadium in Austin and Kyle Field in College Station, but when referred to by actual seating capacity the stadium drops to fifth behind San Antonio's Alamodome and Houston's Rice Stadium.

 There are 13,750 seats designated for students between 14 sections.
 An additional section was allotted to students following record demand during the 2013 season.

 Video board

 Due for completion prior to the commencement of the 2013 season, the $11 million jumbotron mounted in the north end zone of the stadium is one of the largest in the country.
 The high-definition jumbotron measures 100 feet wide by 38 feet tall with 3800 sqft of screen space, placing it at a ranking of 16th nationally by square footage in purely NCAA football stadiums, and 8th among HD screens.
 Additionally, the board ranks 4th in the Big 12 Conference in square footage behind Baylor University's McLane Stadium, the University of Texas at Austin's Darrell K Royal–Texas Memorial Stadium, and the University of Oklahoma's Gaylord Family Oklahoma Memorial Stadium.

 The entire support structure measures 190 feet wide and 57 feet tall, making it the largest overall in the Big 12.
 The entire project includes 275 tons of steel above ground and 54 tons below ground, embedded in about 400 cuyd of concrete.
 Six piers on each side of the structure plunge to a depth of near 50 ft.
 The video board, with a pixel pitch of 16mm and 4 megapixels, also includes sound banks 38 feet tall and 16 feet wide.
 The video board supports were covered with a decorative Spanish Renaissance architecture facade and feature wells for shooting pyrotechnics.